Dmitry-Allread-Return/Dmitry-Allread-Return/README.md

 # :wave: Welcome to my GitHub!
 ## :relaxed:  I'm extremely glad to see you here!
 #### Everything About Me (or almost)
-###### :metal: My name is Dmitry and I'm 19.
-I study in a college in the second course.
+###### :metal: My name is Dmitry and I'm 20.
+I study in a college in the third course.
-I've been doing web-programming for 1 year and a half at the moment.
-I was doing different projects for practice.
+I've been doing web-programming for almost 2 years at the moment.
+I was doing different web-projects.
-For instance: Authorization and Registration using sessions, created Restfull api, created to-do lists, personal blog and many others.
-The most things above it is very easy ones, that's why I didn't publish everything to my github. :see_no_evil:
-My favorite stack for work: php-Laravel 8 :heart:

 :tada: In addition I gotta one more hobby!
 It is a **learning English language** although my level leaves up to be desired.
 I'm learning English in parallel with a programming.
 It is really inspires me!
-At present I have something between Pre-Intermediate and Intermediate level.
+At present I have an Intermediate level.
 I'm trying to become better and better every day.
 All my free time is spending only on it.
 (English and Programming, of course).

 :heavy_exclamation_mark: **Necessary look at my profiles in StackOveflow**:
 https://ru.stackoverflow.com/users/406734/dmitry-allread-return